 In this “image” vision, John could not grasp how mankind could one day fashion the peculiar kind of image he saw.
 He could only think in terms of how images were made in his day, which usually entailed an arduous process of sculpting, painting, or some other form of craftsmanship; and the more perfect the image, the longer it would take to craft.
 So, as far as he was concerned, you had to “make” the image first.
 Then by some hocus-pocus, it could be brought to life in some way by a “false prophet”.
 And that sort of thing did happen back then, and even happens nowadays on occasion.
 (See Appendix 5: Hindu Milk Miracle.)

 In ancient times, everyone was expected, even coerced, to make or get their own image of the political leader or divine being.
 So John naturally figures the same: for the people of the future, they too would have to get or make their own image.
 According to John, the False Prophet will “say to them that dwell on the earth that they should make an image to the beast.”
-In reality though, the only thing to get or make will be the TV set.
+In reality though, the only thing to get or make will be the TV screen.
 That is the modern day “shrine”, which can house the only kind of image that people today will truly worship – the live TV image of the Antichrist.

 For example, imagine this scenario: a car manufacturer advertises, “We are going to produce a certain model of car.”
 Now he only said “car” – singular.
 Does that mean he is going to make only one car of that model that everybody has to use?
 If he did, that would utterly defeat the purpose of supplying the people’s need for cars, and his own need for making a profit.
 So of course he builds many many cars of that one particular model.

-We know the world is already prepared with multitudes of TV sets; so, when the Antichrist appears, there will also appear along with him countless “images to the beast”, one in each household of the world; but they’re all the same image.
+We know the world is already prepared with multitudes of TV screens; so, when the Antichrist appears, there will also appear along with him countless “images to the beast”, one in each household of the world; but they’re all the same image.
 And having live images like this in every household of the world will be far more effective in generating worship than if there is only one image.

 But that is a major study beyond the scope of the present discussion.
 (See “Unraveling the Mystery of the Abomination” for more information on this intriguing topic.)